t-troebst/perfanno.nvim/README.md

 For an example see the provided [example config](#example-config).

 **Dependencies:**
-If you want to use the `:PerfHottest` or `:PerfHottestSelectionCallers` commands to jump to the hottest lines of code, you need to have [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) installed.
+If you want to use the commands that jump to the hottest lines of code, you need to have [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) installed.
-For `:PerfHottestFunctionCallers` you will additionally need [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter).
+For `:PerfAnnotateFunction` and `:PerfHottestCallersFunction` you will need [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter).

 ## Example Config